 In Windows Vista, 7, 8 and 8.1, choose Sort by and click Name.

 You can also sort Desktop icons by size, type or date the item was last modified.

 Now you have your icons lined up by name and you can still move them around the Desktop by clicking and holding mouse button on an icon and moving it to any place you like.

 If you want your icons arrangement to be fixed to a setting, right-click an empty Desktop area again.

 In Windows XP, choose Arrange Icons By and click Auto Arrange.

-In Windows Vista, 7 and 8, open View and click Auto arrange icons.
+In Windows Vista and newer, open View and click Auto arrange icons.

 To clear the whole Desktop and show just wallpaper, deselect Show desktop icons.
 This will hide all icons on Desktop until you enable Show desktop icons again.

-In Windows Vista, 7 and 8, you can also select Desktop icon size by selecting Large icons, Medium icons or Small icons.
+In Windows Vista and later, you can also select Desktop icon size by selecting Large icons, Medium icons or Small icons.